 Rules for campaign materials shall be as follows:

-Campaign materials regulated by these rules shall not include non-broadcast spoken words, with the following exceptions: non-broadcast spoken words shall be considered campaign materials in the event they are used within an identified polling place during an election.
+Campaign materials regulated by these rules shall not include non-broadcast spoken words, with the following exception: non-broadcast spoken words shall be considered campaign materials in the event they are used within an identified polling place during an election.

 Campaign materials may not be posted until after the ASUW Elections Commissioner has received the candidate’s application and the filing deadline has passed.
 Posted campaign material will include: e-mails, internet websites, posters, fliers, hand-outs, and all other formal campaign materials.
 No candidate may send campaign e-mails to more than fifty (50) UW e-mail accounts within a 24-hour period (list serves shall count only as one account; third-party list serves are prohibited).
 Candidates must account for any costs incurred by the use of these campaign materials.
 All materials displayed must conform to the restrictions placed on them by the administrator of that area.
-It will be at the discretion of the Elections Commissioner to determine the definition of campaign materials, should the issue arise.
+It will be at the discretion of the Elections Commissioner to determine the definition of campaign materials should the issue arise.

-Campaigns may use the services of Associated Students Technical Services (ASTEC); however these fees must be reported on their campaign expense reports.
+Campaigns may use the services of Associated Students Technical Services (ASTEC); however, these fees must be reported on their campaign expense reports.

-Signs hung on the outside of the Union or on the fences surrounding it must be approved by the Wyoming Union.

 Campaign materials in the residence halls must follow the rules and regulations set forth by the residence hall director.
 These rules will be obtained by the Elections Commissioner and included on the Elections Code for all candidates.

 According to the ASUW-recommended addition to UNIREG 178 (4) (b) (vii): “An internal user may not attach posters to or write on with any substance, the exterior or interior of any building or structure except at designated locations.
 Outside signs may be displayed on the kiosks provided at various locations on the campus for that purpose.
 Trees, sidewalks and signposts or lamp posts shall not be used for the display of signs, posters, or any writings.”
 If signs, posters, or other writings are found in any of the prohibited areas, the candidate will be subject to University fines.

 All political advertisements, campaign materials, and promotional materials, including, but not limited to, banners, posters, and Branding Iron ads, must include a disclaimer identifying the sponsor.
 The disclaimer must state either “paid for by” or “sponsored by.”
-Materials not bearing this statement including materials ordered by candidates prior to the Candidate Orientation may be prohibited and subject to removal at the discretion of the Elections Commissioner.
+Materials not bearing this statement, including materials ordered by candidates prior to the Candidate Orientation, may be prohibited and subject to removal at the discretion of the Elections Commissioner.

 There shall be no defacing or removal of another candidate’s campaign materials by a candidate or a candidate’s campaign staff.